-The moment magnitudes of the absolute located and relocated seismicity are plotted with time during and after shut-in as grey and orange dots in Fig. 2.
+The moment magnitudes of the absolute located and relocated seismicity are plotted with time during and after shutin as grey and orange dots in Fig. 2.
 The five different stimulation phases (P1-P5) performed in 2018 are also shown in Fig. 2 in combination with the wellhead pressure and seismic event rate.
 Further details of the stimulation protocol and seismicity evolution are presented by Kwiatek et al. (2019), and here we focus on analysis of post-stimulation seismicity.

-The 213 post-injection events with absolute locations were detected during a time period of two months after shut-in of injection and all had magnitudes $M_W \ge -0.7$ .
+The 213 post-injection events with absolute locations were detected during a time period of 2 months after shut-in of injection, and all had magnitudes $M{\rm w} \geq -0.7$ .
 After shut-in, the seismic event rate started to rapidly decrease (Fig. 2).
-This decrease in activity continued until the 5th day after the end of the injection followed by a slower decrease thereafter.
-During the first two days after shut-in, seven events with $M_W \ge 1.0$ occurred.
-The largest event had a magnitude of $M_W = 1.5$ and occurred directly after bleed-off, followed closely by two $M_W = 1.5$ and occurred within the first 11 days of the post-stimulation phase.
-Two further

-$M{\rm W} > 1$ events occurred within 24 hours and 17 days after the stimulation ended, one with moment magnitude of 1.6 (Fig. 2).
+This decrease in activity continued until the fifth day after the end of the injection, followed by a slower decrease thereafter.
+During the first 2 d after shut-in, seven events with $M{\rm w} \geq 1.0$ occurred.
+The largest event had a magnitude of $M{\rm w} = 1.5$ and occurred directly after bleed-off, followed closely by two $M{\rm w}$ 1.3 events.
+Three events with $M{\rm w} \geq 0.9$ occurred within the first 11 d of the post-stimulation phase.
+Two further $M{\rm w} > 1$ events occurred within 24 h and 17 d after the stimulation ended, one with a moment magnitude of 1.6 (Fig. 2).
 The latter events coincided with engineering operations performed in the injection well.

-The updated relocated hypocenters occurred in three spatially separated clusters elongated in southeast (SE) - northwest (NW) direction and centered along the injection well, in good agreement with Kwiatek et al. (2019) (Fig. 3).
-Elongation of the two shallower clusters in SE-NW direction is sub-parallel to the local maximum horizontal stress $S_H^{max} = 110^\circ$ (Kwiatek et al., 2019; Heidbach et al., 2016; Kakkuri and Chen, 1992).
-The main seismicity cluster centers around the open-hole section of the borehole and spans ~700 m depth (Fig. 3b).
-This exceeds vertical relocation precision, which is well constrained due to sensors located in a vertical borehole.
-The spatio-temporal seismicity evolution during the stimulation developed in two preferential directions starting from the injection well: in NW-SE direction sub-parallel to the direction of $S_H^{max}$ as well as in northeast (NE) direction with depth.
-The relocated post-stimulation events are mainly located at the outer edges of the clusters following the trend observed during the stimulation.
-The post-injection seismicity shows no spatial migration and the largest post-stimulation events with magnitudes between $M_W$ 1.0 and $M_W$ 1.5 occurred at the NNW and SSE outer edge of the main cluster.
-These events are located in close proximity to some of the largest events of the last stimulation phase P5 (red rectangles in Fig. 3a), when high seismicity rates were observed.
+The updated relocated hypocenters occurred in three spatially separated clusters elongated in the southeast-northwest (SE-NW) direction and centered along the injection well, in good agreement with Kwiatek et al. (2019) (Fig. 3).
+Elongation of the two shallower clusters in the SE-NW direction is sub-parallel to the local maximum horizontal stress $S{\rm H}^{\rm max} = 110^{\circ}$ (Kwiatek et al., 2019; Heidbach et al., 2016; Kakkuri and Chen, 1992).
+The main seismicity cluster centers around the open-hole section of the borehole and spans $\sim$ 700 m of depth (Fig. 3b).
+This exceeds the vertical relocation precision, which is well constrained due to sensors being located in a vertical borehole.
+The spatiotemporal seismicity evolution during the stimulation developed in two preferential directions starting from the injection well: in the NW-SE direction sub-parallel to the direction of $S_H^{max}$ and in the northeast (NE) direction with depth.
+The relocated poststimulation events are mainly located at the outer edges of the clusters following the trend observed during the stimulation.
+The post-injection seismicity shows no spatial migration, and the largest post-stimulation events with magnitudes between $M{\rm w}$ 1.0 and $M{\rm w}$ 1.5 occurred at the NNW and SSE outer edge of the main cluster.
+These events are located in close proximity to some of the largest events of the last stimulation phase P5 (red rectangles in Fig. 3a) when high seismicity rates were observed.